 - Loss of appetite

-Tuberculosis can also affect other parts of your body, including your kidneys, spine or brain.
+Tuberculosis can also affect other parts of your body, including the kidneys, spine or brain.
 When TB occurs outside your lungs, signs and symptoms vary according to the organs involved.
-For example, tuberculosis of the spine may give you back pain, and tuberculosis in your kidneys might cause blood in your urine.
+For example, tuberculosis of the spine might cause back pain, and tuberculosis in your kidneys might cause blood in your urine.

 When to see a doctor

 See your doctor if you have a fever, unexplained weight loss, drenching night sweats or a persistent cough.
-These are often signs of TB, but they can also result from other medical problems.
-Your doctor can perform tests to help determine the cause.
+These are often indications of TB but can also result from other conditions.
+Also, see your doctor if you think you've been exposed to TB.

 The Centers for Disease Control and Prevention recommends that people who have an increased risk of tuberculosis be screened for latent TB infection.
 This recommendation includes people who: